MusaTamzid05/SimpleTextPreprocessor/README.md

 # A simple text preprocessor

-This lib is for understanding a simple text preprocessing works
+This lib is for understanding how a simple text preprocessing works